 This month’s word is LAKE.
 The button takes you to the Rafflecopter so you can enter the giveaway.

 Until next time, stay spooked!

-If you enjoy monster and mystery hunting, consider subscribing and join the paranormal horde today!
+If you devour all things spooky and creative, join the paranormal horde today.

 Ohio might claim Bessie as theirs, BUT Lake Eerie does touch Michigan, so I think Michigan can share Bessie with Ohio.
 It’s the least they can do after we gave them Toledo for the UP.😜